auth0/auth0-PHP/README.md

 After successful authentication via the Universal Login Page, the user will arrive back at your application using your configured `redirect_uri,` their token will be validated, and they will have an authenticated session.
 Use `Auth0::getCredentials()` to retrieve details about the authenticated user.

-#### 3.9.4.
-Validation guidance for supporting multiple organizations
+#### Validation guidance for supporting multiple organizations

 In the examples above, our application is operating with a single, configured Organization.
-By initializing the SDK with the `organization` argument as we have, we tell the internal token verifier to validate an `org_id` claim's presence and match what was provided.
+By initializing the SDK with the `organization` argument, we tell the internal token verifier to validate an `org_id` claim's presence and match what was provided.

 In some cases, your application may need to support validating tokens' `org_id` claims for several different organizations.
 When initializing the SDK, the `organization` argument accepts an array of organizations; during token validation, if ANY of those organization ids match, the token is accepted.
-When creating links or issuing API calls, the first organization in that array will be used.
+When creating links or issuing API calls, the first Organization Id in that array will be used.
 You can alter this at any time by updating your `SdkConfiguration` or passing custom parameters to those methods.

-This should cover most cases, but in the event you need to build a more complex application with custom token validation code, it's crucial your application should an `org_id` claim to ensure the value received is expected and known by your application.
+> ⚠️ If you have a more complex application with custom token validation code, you must validate the `org_id` claim on tokens to ensure the value received is expected and known by your application.
 If the claim is not valid, your application should reject the token.
 See [https://auth0.com/docs/organizations/using-tokens](https://auth0.com/docs/organizations/using-tokens) for more information.

-## 4. Documentation
+## Documentation

 - [Documentation](https://auth0.com/docs/libraries/auth0-php)
   - [Installation](https://auth0.com/docs/libraries/auth0-php#installation)